File IQ Installation for AWS EC2

 Important: File IQ Appliances must be configured with operational DNS servers and a time server (internal or external) within your environment.
 The File IQ Appliance is configured with a default time server time.nasuni.com.
 If you need to use a different time server, the procedure to change the default time server is documented in the Nasuni Edge Appliance Time Configuration section of the Nasuni Edge Administration guide.

 Important: To access Active Directory-enabled volumes, the File IQ Appliance must be connected to an Active Directory server in the same Active Directory Forest.
 This requires part of your Active Directory infrastructure to run on the EC2 platform.
-Similarly, to access LDAP-enabled volumes, the File IQ Appliance must be able to access LDAP and Kerberos in the same LDAP domain.

 To launch the AMI from the AWS Dashboard page, follow these steps: